• Skip to main content

 For icing

-• ¼ cup unflavored vegan yogurt (or greek/dairy yogurt)
+• ¼ cup yogurt unflavored (soy/almond/regular/greek)

-• 2 tablespoons unflavored pea protein powder or other plant-based protein powder
+• 2 tablespoons protein powder (see notes)*

-• plant based milk to thin (or regular milk)
+• milk to thin (plant-based or dairy)

 Prevent your screen from going dark